- You must be registered to vote in General, Primary and Special Elections.

 - Have been adjudged mentally incompetent.
 Adjudged mentally incompetent refers to a specific finding in a judicial guardianship or equivalent proceeding, based on clear and convincing evidence that the individual has a severe cognitive impairment which precludes exercise of basic voting judgment; OR

-- Were convicted of a felony and have not completed your sentence, OR
+- Were convicted of a felony and have not fully discharged your sentence*; OR

 - Were convicted of a disqualifying** felony and have not been pardoned.